frankjony17/react-complete-guide/11-sending-http-requests-project/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### Section 13: An Alternative Way Of Building Components: Class-based Components (10-building-components_class-based-project)
+### Section 14: Sending Http Requests (e.g. Connecting to a Database) [11-sending-http-requests-project]
-- Adding a First Class-based Component.
+- Sending a GET Request.
-- Working with State & Events.
-- The Component Lifecycle (Class-based Components Only!).
-- Lifecycle Methods In Action.
+- Using async / await.
-- Class-based Components & Context.
+- Handling Loading & Data States.
-- Class-based vs Functional Components: A Summary.
+- Handling Http Errors.
+- Using useEffect() For Requests.
+- Preparing The Project For The Next Steps.
+- Sending a POST Request.
+- Wrap Up.
 ---